pallasite99/AES-RSA-Payload-Encryption-Java/README.md

 4. This will give us the original data.

 `Note:` Any tampering with the RSA/AES key data during data transmission will result in an error on the server side.
 This ensures that the data sent is secure.

+* This code was tested in VSCode with a Maven Java implementation.
+* Current size for the RSA key block is 2048.